Last Updated on

 Spontaneous reduction in calories may be possible – a reduction in hunger

-Let’s say that you are significantly overweight, as I was, and suddenly begin feeding your body normal, nourishing meals.
-Now let’s say that once you realise that you are free of all addictive cravings, you discover that you have normal ‘control’ again.
-That is, your desire to eat all kinds of junk food vanishes and you can make normal choices about what to eat.
-And let’s say you choose to eat large quantities of high nourishment food a lot of the time (but with no fear about ‘forbidden ingredients’) because nourishing food is nice and because, despite wanting a permanent solution, like everyone else, you want to lose weight as fast as naturally possible 🙂 .
+Let’s say that you are significantly overweight, as I was, and suddenly begin feeding your body normal, nourishing, honest meals.
 Within the first few months or so after resuming normal eating in this way, I found that (again, the reasons for this are pure speculation) my hunger levels dropped off intermittently, quite dramatically.
-Perhaps my body knew that I had large energy reserves plastered all over my body (which surely it would, due to leptin signalling, for example) and that after demonstrating that the food supply was very high quality and was not likely to disappear (ie I was suddenly fulfilling all nutrient and energy requirements regularly, day after day) that there was no need to demand as many calories.
+Perhaps my body knew that I had large energy reserves plastered all over my body (which surely it would, due to leptin signalling, for example) and that after demonstrating that the food supply was very high quality, reliable, and was not likely to disappear (ie I was suddenly fulfilling all nutrient and energy requirements regularly, day after day, and my body could trust on locating the correct nutrition/flavor profiles) that there was no need to demand as many calories.
 It seemed as though my appetite would dip quite low for a few days, and then rise up again (and of course, I would continue to eat as much as needed to feel completely full and satisfied, so my body NEVER had an occasion where it felt like the food supply had suddenly vanished).
 Each time, I would just feed myself as my appetite demanded and then it would drop off again.
 After a while, as my weight reduced, my hunger became more even and steady.
 This caused me to lose significantly more weight in the first three months than I *should* have based on estimations of calorie maintenance levels, as conducted at the start of this article.
-Over 20 kgs (44 lbs), to be precise.
-I can only hypothesise that my body really felt like the enormous weight gain was so detrimental, that once I started feeding my body well, with regularity – and high nourishment – it dialed back hunger intermittently to get rid of it.
-But even if it happens slowly (which it did for me as I levelled out towards my optimal weight in the end) to lose weight naturally, WITHOUT DIFFICULTY, WITHOUT ANY RESTRICTION, HUNGER OR STARVATION IS.
+I can only hypothesise that my body really felt like the enormous weight gain was so detrimental, that once I started feeding my body well, with regularity, it dialed back hunger intermittently to get rid of it.
+Or perhaps it burned it super efficiently.
+Either or both mechanisms are plausible.
+But even if it happens slowly (which it did for me as I leveled out towards my optimal weight in the end) to lose weight naturally, WITHOUT DIFFICULTY, WITHOUT ANY RESTRICTION, HUNGER OR STARVATION IS.
 JUST.
-F*CKING.
 AMAZING!
-God, I don’t know how to convey the joy that this brings.
+I don’t know how to convey the joy that this brings.